 Plunder of Peach and Plum (1934)

-It is one of the first Chinese sound movies from 1934.
-Created by the Diantong movie Company of Shanghai, positioned on the left, the movie was directed by Ying Yunwei and starred prominent star Yuan Muzhi, who also co-wrote the movie’s screenplay.
-The movie was included in the 62nd Venice International movie Festival as part of the retrospective, The Secret History of Asian Cinema.
+This film, one of the earliest Chinese sound movies from 1934, was produced by the Diantong Movie Company in Shanghai.
+Directed by Ying Yunwei, it features renowned actor Yuan Muzhi, who also contributed to the screenplay.
+The film was showcased at the 62nd Venice International Film Festival as part of the retrospective titled “The Secret History of Asian Cinema.”

 The movie tells the unfortunate story of two college graduates, Tao Jianping, and Li Lilian.
 Married, both intend to use culture right, but are constantly challenged by the corruption and oppression of Chinese culture.